necrokochou/EntityOOP/README.md

 - Lightning Strike

 > More characters, classes, spells, and techniques coming soon. <br>
-> Custom character creation is technically already possible but not yet completely implemented because inputs are not currently coded. <br>
 > Future additions may diverge from the original inspiration of Frieren because of lack of warrior techniques mentioned in the anime and manga, and the manga is currently on hiatus :(